zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

         and identify setups that fulfill this dependency.
-It depends on specific test setup and board selection logic to pick the particular board(s) out of multiple boards that fulfill the dependency in an automation setup based on "fixture" keyword.
+It depends on specific test setup and board selection logic to pick the particular board(s) out of multiple boards that fulfill the dependency in an automation setup based on ``fixture`` keyword.
 Some sample fixture names are i2c_hts221, i2c_bme280, i2c_FRAM, ble_fw and gpio_loop.

         Only one fixture can be defined per testcase and the fixture name has to